 Landlord Rights & Responsibilities

-As for landlords, Washington landlords have a right to:
+As for landlords, Washington landlords must:

 - Enter the premises to make requested or needed repairs.

-As for responsibilities, Washington landlords are responsible for:
+As for duties, Washington landlords must:

 - Abiding by all terms of the lease or rental agreement.